japila-books/apache-spark-internals/docs/webui/AllStagesPage.md

 `render` generates a HTML page to display in a web browser.

-It uses the parent's spark-webui-JobProgressListener.md[JobProgressListener] to know about:
+It uses the parent to know about:

 * active stages (as `activeStages`)
 * pending stages (as `pendingStages`)